Arthurs History, Family Crest & Coats of Arms

 Early Origins of the Arthurs family

-The surname Arthurs was first found in the county of Berwickshire an ancient county of Scotland, presently part of the Scottish Borders Council Area, located in the eastern part of the Borders Region of Scotland, in south eastern Scotland where they have held a family seat from ancient times.
+The surname Arthurs was first found in the county of Berwickshire an ancient county of Scotland, presently part of the Scottish Borders Council Area, located in the eastern part of the Borders Region of Scotland, in south eastern Scotland.

 Early History of the Arthurs family